secretGeek/today-i-learned-staging/excel/words_to_numbers.md

 We wrote that function in `C2`

-When you copy and paste it from row 2 into row 3, excel magically rewrote all of the 2's into 3's ... and the function upfated for me.
+When you copy and paste it from row 2 into row 3, excel magically rewrote all of the 2's into 3's ... and the function updated for me.

 (And sometimes you don't want it to do that -- there's a different trick to stop it from doing that.)